bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: Move observation of ectopic folding to the next paragraph?-->

 The appearance of a late fold was first noted in *eve* mutants [@Vincent1997-fa], and only more recently observed in *btd* mutants [@Eritano2020-mi], but their significance and the mechanisms driving their formation have remained unclear.
-Our recordings show that in all embryos where the cephalic furrow fails to initiate properly, several ectopic folds appear near the canonical site of cephalic furrow invagination ({@fig:ectopic}a,b,c, {!@fig:vid-lateral-btd}, {!@fig:vid-lateral-eve}).
+Our recordings show that in all embryos where the cephalic furrow fails to initiate properly, several ectopic folds appear near the canonical site of cephalic furrow invagination ({@fig:ectopic-folding}a,b,c, {!@fig:vid-lateral-btd}, {!@fig:vid-lateral-eve}).
-They appear 15 min after the cephalic furrow would have formed, when the germ band is extended to around 35% of the egg length ({@fig:ectopic}a,c,d, {@tbl:gbtime}), and then disappear in about 20 min---faster than the wildtype cephalic furrow.
+They appear 15 min after the cephalic furrow would have formed, when the germ band is extended to around 35% of the egg length ({@fig:ectopic-folding}a,c,d, {@tbl:gbtime}), and then disappear in about 20 min---faster than the wildtype cephalic furrow.
-Ectopic folds have a wider and often asymmetric cleft compared to the cephalic furrow, and lack the typical cell morphologies of the invagination, such as the wedge-shaped initiator cells and elongated edge cells [@Spencer2015-td] ({@fig:ectopic}b, {!@fig:vid-profile-btd}, {!@fig:vid-profile-eve}).
+Ectopic folds have a wider and often asymmetric cleft compared to the cephalic furrow, and lack the typical cell morphologies of the invagination, such as the wedge-shaped initiator cells and elongated edge cells [@Spencer2015-td] ({@fig:ectopic-folding}b, {!@fig:vid-profile-btd}, {!@fig:vid-profile-eve}).
-Unlike the cephalic furrow, the position of ectopic folds varies between individual mutant embryos as they can form anterior, posterior, or near the wildtype site of invagination ({@fig:ectopic}f, {@fig:features}b, {!@fig:vid-dynamics-btd}, {!@fig:vid-variability-btd}).
+Unlike the cephalic furrow, the position of ectopic folds varies between individual mutant embryos as they can form anterior, posterior, or near the wildtype site of invagination ({@fig:ectopic-folding}f, {@fig:features}b, {!@fig:vid-dynamics-btd}, {!@fig:vid-variability-btd}).
-Finally, ectopic folds show more variable kinetics ({@fig:features}d,e), are 25% shallower ({@fig:features}f), and occupy an area 50% smaller compared to the cephalic furrow ({@fig:ectopic}g,h, {@fig:features}c).
+Finally, ectopic folds show more variable kinetics ({@fig:features}d,e), are 25% shallower ({@fig:features}f), and occupy an area 50% smaller compared to the cephalic furrow ({@fig:ectopic-folding}g,h, {@fig:features}c).
 Such differences in morphology and dynamics suggest that the cephalic furrow and the ectopic folds form via distinct mechanisms.

 <!--TODO: Merge with previous section?-->

 To better understand the mechanisms of ectopic folding, we analyzed the phenomenon more broadly in our datasets and found that ectopic folds may also occur in embryos with a cephalic furrow (*i.e.*, *btd* or *eve* heterozygotes, *prd* hetero- or homozygotes, and wildtype).
 These ectopic folds, however, differ from the ectopic folds of cephalic mutants in two key aspects.
-While the frequency of ectopic folding is high in cephalic furrow mutants (>93%)---nearly every *btd* and *eve* homozygote shows one or more ectopic folds per embryo side (2.0±1.0 and 1.8±0.6, respectively) ({@fig:ectopic}b, {@fig:features}a)---the frequency of ectopic folding in the other embryos is lower, ranging between 12% (*eve* heterozygotes) and 80% (wildtype embryos) ({@tbl:stats}).
+While the frequency of ectopic folding is high in cephalic furrow mutants (>93%)---nearly every *btd* and *eve* homozygote shows one or more ectopic folds per embryo side (2.0±1.0 and 1.8±0.6, respectively) ({@fig:ectopic-folding}b, {@fig:features}a)---the frequency of ectopic folding in the other embryos is lower, ranging between 12% (*eve* heterozygotes) and 80% (wildtype embryos) ({@tbl:stats}).
 In addition, the area of ectopic folds in wildtype embryos is 3--4x smaller than the area of ectopic folds in cephalic furrow mutants ({@fig:features}g--k, {@tbl:area}).
 Thus, cephalic furrow mutants have more frequent and more prominent ectopic folds compared to wildtype embryos.
 These data provide evidence that the absence of the cephalic furrow is causally linked to an increase in the frequency and in the magnitude of ectopic folding during *Drosophila* gastrulation.